kairos666/stencil-experiment/readme.md

 ```

 Choose the last keyword depending on your browser target.
+Notes:
-Note: Chrome is unable to connect without a selected profile (by default testcafe use a blank profile but that do not work for this browser)
+- Chrome is unable to connect without a selected profile (by default testcafe use a blank profile but that do not work for this browser)
+- Chrome is strong against CORS so this [extension](https://chrome.google.com/webstore/detail/cors-toggle/jioikioepegflmdnbocfhgmpmopmjkim) is useful to enable to load components anyway passing CORS checks
+- Again Chrome is so fucking strong towards security that you need to allow your scripts to skip random DOMException that it will throw at you (-e)

 Need help?
 Check out our docs [here](https://stenciljs.com/docs/my-first-component).